margaretmf/margaretmf.github.io/dataexperiments.md

 What genres do I read?
 When did the books' authors write and publish?
 <img class="picture" src="count_of_genres_2017.jpg">
 <img class="picture" src="count_of_genres_2018.jpg">

+It's interesting to see trends in the genres I tend to read the most!
+With 71+ books of interest for 2019, there may exist ways to develop a prioritization engine using genres I more likely read and Amazon product ratings.
+This is something I will work on through Janaury/February 2019.

 <br>